RoToRx88/fuckin-hell/brain.md

   - https://learn.hashicorp.com/terraform/getting-started/provision#running-provisioners
 - ansible, systemctl, --user, no, password
   - export env var `XDG_RUNTIME_DIR` when having to do ansible task `systemctl --user`
+- idempotence
+  - >  is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.